Random self-similar trees and a hierarchical branching process: Random Trees

 \subsection{Tree pruning and related concepts}

-The concept of self-similarity is related to the pruning operation \cite{Pec95,BWW00,KZ15t}. {\it Pruning} of a tree is an onto function $\cR:\cT\to\cT$, whose value $\cR(T)$ for a tree $T\ne\phi$ is obtained by removing the leaves and their parental edges from $T$, followed by series reduction.
+The concept of self-similarity is related to the pruning operation \cite{Pec95,BWW00,KZ15t}. {\it Pruning} (aka Horton pruning) of a tree is an onto function $\cR:\cT\to\cT$, whose value $\cR(T)$ for a tree $T\ne\phi$ is obtained by removing the leaves and their parental edges from $T$, followed by series reduction.
 We also set $\cR(\phi)=\phi$.

 The pruning is also well defined for trees with edge lengths ($\cL$), where series reduction adds the lengths of merging edges, and for planar trees ($\cT_{\rm plane},\cL_{\rm plane}$), where the embedding of the remaining part of a tree is unaffected by pruning.
 Pruning is illustrated in Fig.~\ref{fig:HST}.